labordynamicsinstitute/ldilab-manual/_sources/33-openicpsr-preparing.md

 2. Click on the `Wait for response on openICPSR` transition to `Pending openICPSR changes`.
   - In the pop-up, you should have all the necessary information.
      - Note: links in the pop-up window are not clickable: double-click, then use right-click to "Open in New Tab".
-     - If not already done: `Code provenance` should point to openICPSR.
+     - If not already done: `Replication package URL` should point to openICPSR.
 If not, go to the final step.
      - Make a note of the issue number (in the URL) and the `Manuscript Central identifier` again.

 ![Pop-up for transition to Pending openICSPR](images/jira-Wait-for-response-on-ICPSR.png)